 Communicating with a parrot through body language is something it’ll understand, allowing you to regain trust and build a strong bond.

 While some parrot behaviors are universal, note its movements and copy them.
 The parrot will make some more than others, so they’ll respond more favorably if you copy them.

 If the parrot greets you by bowing its head, lower your head.
 If it lifts its wing to get your attention, raise your arm.
 These actions will go a long way in getting a parrot to trust you again.

 Nothing builds trust quicker than feeding your parrot its favorite treats.
-If you need to forge a strong bond with your parrot, pay attention to the foods it likes and offer them.
+If you need to forge a strong bond with your parrot, pay attention to the foods it likes.

-Hand-feeding is a great way to build trust.
+Hand-feeding is an effective way to build trust.
 Parrots are vulnerable to predators when they eat in the wild, so accepting food from their owners shows trust in them.

 Teach The Parrot To Step Up

 Teach your parrot to step up to get it comfortable sitting on your hand.

 To teach the step-up command:

 - Choose a quiet spot in your home that’s free from distractions.